omkarghugarkar007/Cycle-Gan/README.md

 Part of Winter of GANs

-We implemeted the Cycle GAN architecture to convert Horse to zebras and vice-versa
+We implemeted the Cycle GAN architecture to convert Horse to zebras

 Our Results:

 ![image](https://user-images.githubusercontent.com/62425457/103891340-aa646e80-510f-11eb-94b7-7d3eb77eb992.png)

+The model was also trained to convert photos to monet

 ![image](https://user-images.githubusercontent.com/62425457/103891514-fdd6bc80-510f-11eb-86f1-89e75c3702af.png)